 Finding the Best Gifts for Beekeepers

 My husband has no idea what type of beekeeping item I need.
 The best he can do is to buy me something that has a picture of a bee on it.
 Which is always appreciated too!

 This guide will make buying the best gifts for beekeepers – a snap!

-When you are shopping for bee gifts it is important to remember a few key points.
-There are some items that we really love to have more than one of.
+When you are shopping for beekeeper gifts it is important to remember a few key points.
+There are some items that we really love to have more than one of and some things we would like to have but may be too cheap to buy.

 For instance, hive tools are a must for any beekeeper and you can’t have too many.
 Why?
 Because we lose our hive tools – we may find them later but never seem to have one when we need it.
 They come in several sizes and even if the beekeeper has a favorite kind – it’s fun to try something new.